Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 These days, both Batsons are fine with William spending time in a play kitchen.

-Alan, who enjoys cooking came around quickly after he saw how much fun his son had with the toy.
+Alan, who enjoys cooking, came around quickly after he saw how much fun his son had with the toy.

-The idea of boys playing in the kitchen seems more palatable to parents today than in earlier generations, probably because of how they were raised and how they run their household, says Dr. Michael Kaplan, an assistant clinical professor at the Yale Child Study Center in New Haven.
+The idea of boys playing in the kitchen seems more palatable to parents today than in earlier generations, probably because of how they were raised and how they run their households, says Dr. Michael Kaplan, an assistant clinical professor at the Yale Child Study Center in New Haven.

 I mean, the woman in Iowa crying because somebody cared about her.